 *sugar and cream may need to be added*

 You must feed your writer, or they will transform into a ravenous monster.
 Be careful what you feed them though.
 Some writers are very picky eaters, and unless the sustenance feeds their creative brains, they won’t touch a bite.

 When in doubt, feed them chocolate and pie.

 Give them things to do.

-Now you know everything need!
+Now you know everything you need to!
 Go grab your butterfly net, a pair of hiking boots, and anti-dragon spray (writers often keep them for pets).